vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 Another remarkable and surprising (to me) thing about the results is that `sprintf` is not particularly fast for integer formatting.
 It has about the same performance as `std::stringstream`, about 6 times slower than `fmt::Writer`.
-One reason for this can be is that it parses the format string, but so does `fmt::Format` which is two times faster than `sprintf`.
+One possible reason for this is that `sprintf` parses the format string, but so does `fmt::Format` which is two times faster than `sprintf`.
 Anyway, the good thing is that you don't have to use `sprintf` even for performance reasons.
 There are much faster or at least equally slow but safer methods even in the standard library.